xubingyue/avocadodb/Documentation/Books/Manual/Transactions/Durability.md

 In this case, the *true* value will make the whole transaction be synchronized to disk at the commit.

-In any case, ArangoDB will give users the choice of whether or not they want full durability for single collection transactions.
+In any case, AvocadoDB will give users the choice of whether or not they want full durability for single collection transactions.
 Using the delayed synchronization (i.e. *waitForSync* with a value of *false*) will potentially increase throughput and performance of transactions, but will introduce the risk of losing the last